steffy-lo/self-care-for-devs/README.md

 # Getting Started
 1. Clone this repo
-2. Create your .env file and provide your SLACK_TOKEN and SIGINING_SECRET
+2. Create your .env file and provide your SLACK_TOKEN, SIGINING_SECRET, and TIMEZONE
-3.
+3. Start developing your Slack Bot!